brauliobezerra/reference/src/introduction.md

 This document is the primary reference for the Rust programming language.
 It provides three kinds of material:

+  - Chapters that
-  - Chapters that informally describe each language construct and their use.
+     - Informally describe each language construct and their use.
+     - Formally describe the grammar productions of each of them.
   - Chapters that informally describe the memory model, concurrency model, runtime services, linkage model and debugging facilities.
   - Appendix chapters providing rationale and references to languages that